Ollur Assembly constituency

 Ollur State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala.
-It is also one of the 7 state legislative assembly constituencies included in the Thrissur Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is K. Rajan of CPI.
+It is also one of the seven state legislative assembly constituencies included in Thrissur Lok Sabha constituency.
+As of the 2021 Assembly elections, the current MLA is K. Rajan of CPI.

 Ollur was a citadel of Indian National Congress for a long time, yet occasionally it had gone to Communist Party of India.
 The constituency has 1,00,750 male and 1,07,128 female voters.
 Ollur has been a bellwether constituency since 1982.
 Every MLA since 1982 has been part of the ruling party or alliance in Kerala.

-Local self governed segments
+Local self-governed segments

-Ollur Niyama Sabha constituency is composed of the following 14 wards of the Thrissur Municipal Corporation (Ollur zone, Mannuthy zone and Koorkenchery zone), and 4 Gram Panchayats in Thrissur Taluk:
+Ollur Assembly constituency is composed of the following 14 wards of the Thrissur Municipal Corporation (Ollur zone, Mannuthy zone and Koorkenchery zone), and four Gram Panchayats in Thrissur taluk:

-Members of Legislative Assembly
+Members of the Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented the constituency:
+The following list contains all members of Kerala Legislative Assembly who have represented the constituency: